franck-grenier/backbonejs_tasks_tuto/README.md

 # Backbone.js todolist app

-A learning exercise on Backbone.js to create a simple task manager running on an ExpressJS server and storing data in a MongoDB database.
+A learning exercise on Backbone.js to create a simple task manager running on an ExpressJS server API and storing data into a MongoDB database.

 ---